Strategy and Culture

 project description prior to submitting to ensure that you have met the expectations of this assessment.

-Writing Feedback Tool when grading this assessment.
+Note: Faculty may use the Writing Feedback Tool when grading this assessment.
 The Writing Feedback

 Tool is designed to provide you with guidance and resources to develop your writing based on five core